apaige161/garden-plant-picker/README.md

 TODO: Primary

-  wrap list of plants(to choose from) to the next column 2-4 columns based on screen size
+  -wrap list of plants(to choose from) to the next column 2-4 columns to fit the screen

+  -center saved gardens

   -create a better UI for displaying saved plants from the DB
-    -create a plant card to display each plant with various details -look at css grid to dynamically and conditionally display col/rows

   build the math to see how much an optimal garden will produce based on the plants inside